moggieuk/Happy-Hare/doc/hardware_config.md

 <br>

 ## Step 4.
 Check Encoder (if fitted)
-Ok, last sanity check.
 If you have an encoder based design like the ERCF, need to check that it is wired correctly.
 Run the command `MMU_ENCODER` and note the position displayed.
 ```yml
 MMU_ENCODER
 Encoder position: 23.4